lplatzman/SFA-algorithm-for-2D-diameter/Analysis.md

 ## Performance

 Consider an experiment that is not explicitly part of the algorithm.
-For each point p in the original set P, determine the point q that was ultimately retained in the bin to which p was assigned.
+For each point p in the original set P, determine the point q that ultimately will be retained in the bin to which p was assigned.
 If p equals q, keep it unchanged.
 If p does not equal q, replace it with a point p’ whose polar coordinates are (r(p), $`\theta`$(q)).
 That is, slide p along a circle centered at the hub until it intersects the line from the hub to q, and label the new point p’.

 Since p and p’ are associated with the same bin,

 ```math
 |\theta(p)− \theta(p′)| ~<~ \frac{\pi}{k}.
 ```

-Since they have the same radius r,
+Since p and p' have the same radius r,

 ```math
 \|p-p'\| ~<~ \frac{\pi}{k} ~ r.